Gnakman/gnakman.github.io/content/short_bio.md

 I attended the [University of Windsor](https://www.uwindsor.ca/engineering/), obtaining both Bachelor of Applied Science and Master of Applied Science there.
 I started working on aerodynamics since the third year of my undergrad days, and I have not stopped since then.

-I am an avid hiker, hiking a few National Scenic Trails and parts of Trans Canada Trail.
+I've spent a few summers hiking a couple of National Scenic Trails and parts of Trans Canada Trail.